Junji Ito: Academics

 Ito studied and graduated from a vocational school with a degree in Dental Technology before working as a dental technician, where he worked for 3 years until he became a full-time mangaka.
 Ito found anatomical interest in the books for the medical students, which he used to study muscles.
 He is also cited stating the schooling gave him more inspiration for his tools in drawing, namely pens and how to whittle pencils like dentures.

 Themes

 Ito's work consists of many subgenres of horror, mainly being host to the subgenres of body horror and cosmic horror.
-Much of his work is based solely in them, with other themes including a relationship of predator to prey, a loss of humanity, and obsession being common.
+Much of his work is based solely in them, with other themes including a relationship of predator to prey, a loss of humanity, apocalyptic scenarios, and obsession being common.
 The universe Ito depicts is cruel and capricious; his characters often find themselves victims of malevolent unnatural circumstances for no discernible reason or punished out of proportion for minor infractions against an unknown and incomprehensible natural order.
 He takes inspiration from his own fears as well, including death, war, insects, and being watched.

 Ito has been cited saying that he draws the manifestation of the mind becoming reality, represented in body horror.